Keto vs Low Carb – Know the Difference

 Both diets are beneficial to weight-loss strategies and there is a wealth of research to support their effectiveness (assuming you are maintaining a calorie deficit, of course).

-Typically, what works for you is largely determined by personal preference and lifestyle.
+What works for you is typically determined by personal preference and lifestyle.

-It is fair to say, however, that a typical low-carb diet with moderate to high protein intake is likely to require less drastic changes to your current eating plan and diet than a specific ketogenic diet.
+However, it is fair to say that a typical low-carb diet with moderate to high protein intake will likely require less drastic changes to your current eating plan and diet than a specific ketogenic diet.

 See Also